mandiant/Volatility-Plugins/shimcachemem/README.md

 The process is as follows:

-1. Run the volatility "imageinfo" plugin to determine the Volatility profile and KDBG offset.
+1. Run the volatility "imageinfo" plugin to determine the profile, KDBG offset, and DTB offset.
 2. For Windows 8+, run the volatility "kdbgscan" plugin to determine the KdCopyDataBlock offset.
 3. As a sanity check, use the results of steps 1/2 to list all modules.
 If this doesn't work, start over.
 4. Run the "shimcachemem" plugin using the results of steps 1 and 2.